We use cookies to provide the best site experience.

 Switzerland's approach to the travel rule

 Switzerland, being one of the world's financial hubs, needs to comply with high AML standards.
+This also aligns with the broader obligations imposed on different types of companies in Switzerland, especially those offering digital finance or cryptocurrency-related services, where strict KYC and reporting duties apply.
 Therefore, it has already implemented the travel rule, namely, in Art.
 10 of the AML Ordinance.
 According to the latter, financial intermediary of the client specifies the name, account number and address of the client as well as the name and account number of the beneficiary in the case of payment orders.
 [5] Some experts highlight that FINMA's approach is even stricter than FATF's.
 For instance, FINMA does not allow VASP transaction to unregulated wallets and requires any transaction party to be verified.
 [3]

 To reflect Switzerland's progress, the FATF has now re-rated the country on the Recommendation 16 - Wire transfers, from partially compliant to largely compliant.
 [8]